markallen13/ExchangeRecordsMgmt/README.md

 The module requires that the local network logon account also be granted the ApplicationImpersonation role in Exchange.
 I did this by setting up a RoleAssigneeType of 'User', which means my user is directly assigned to this role as opposed to a group.
 Here's the PowerShell I used (this does require Exchange Management Console):

 `New-ManagementRoleAssignment -Role 'ApplicationImpersonation' -User <Your Domain User Name>`

+The module make heavy use of -Verbose output (including during Import-Module), so please use that switch if you are having problems.

 ### How to Use the Module